This is a browser extension (for Firefox, Chrome and Opera) that enables navigation of WAI-ARIA landmarks, via the keyboard or a pop-up menu.

 - Chrome: Install via the Chrome Web Store

-- Opera: Install via Opera add-ons
+- Opera: Install via Opera add-ons (Note: may not be the latest version due to review times.)

 If you need support, please check the known issues for Landmarks and, if necessary, file a new issue using the “New Issue” button on that page.